what causes swim bladder disease in angelfish?

 Birth Defects

-Just like with any other living organism on earth, fish can grow defects early in life.
+Like any other living organism, fish can grow defects early in life.
 Occasionally, these defects will be within the swim bladder itself.
 They may also be on neighboring tissues, organs, or skeletal structures.
 Such defects will apply pressure or damage to the swim bladder.

-If your angelfish has a birth defect that impacts its ability to swim properly, it will typically die before reaching adulthood.
-If your angelfish is much older, it’s either very lucky or the condition has a different cause.
+If your angelfish has a birth defect that impacts its ability to swim properly, it will typically die before adulthood.
+If your angelfish is much older, it’s either lucky, or the condition has a different cause.

 Parasitic or Bacterial Infection

 Any parasite or bacterial infection that attacks the swim bladder can quickly trigger swim bladder disease.
-Parasites found in aquariums that cause such damage are typically rare, but not unheard of.
+Parasites found in aquariums that cause such damage are rare but not unheard of.

-Injuries can cause the swim bladder to rupture, or open a wound ripe for infection – especially in tanks with poor water quality.
-Such injuries can come from the fish swimming into a hard or sharp object or fighting, as most cichlids are known for.
+Injuries can cause the swim bladder to rupture or open a wound ripe for infection – especially in tanks with poor water quality.
+These injuries can come from the fish swimming into a hard or sharp object or fighting, as most cichlids are known for.

 Issues with the surrounding organs can also press on the swim bladder, such as cyst formation or egg binding.
 There is little that can be done for such fish.